-- Some education outputs become part of the commons. - Some education investments exceed the capacity of the private firms. - iii.
-Some education investments exceed the capacity of the governments themselves, and may require regional or international cooperation.
+- Some education outputs become public goods, meaning it costs nothing for an additional individual to enjoy the benefit and individuals cannot be prevented from enjoying the benefit. - Some education investments exceed the capacity of the private firms. - Some education investments exceed the capacity of the governments themselves, and may require regional or international cooperation.
 UWI research in Tropical Medicine is a good example.